 All students have access to common rooms with television.
 The Chapel, sports fields, aquatic centre and gymnasium are also available.
-The hostel has its own catering manager and staff, with meals served in the spacious dining hall.
-All laundry is done on the property and boarders have access to dental and medical services as required.
-The matron and Hostel staff ensure that boarders have access to care or advice at any time of the day or night.
+Hostel staff cater for individual needs and create a warm, family environment.
+The Hostel has excellent support services, and all meals are served in the spacious dining hall.
+Laundry is undertaken on site and boarders have access to dental and medical services as required.
+The Hostel's pastoral and supervision staff ensure that boarders have access to care or advice at any time of the day or night.